Learn more about Adderall, what are its uses, what are the side effects, and what are the signs of addictions when misused.

 Adderall Side Effects and Addiction Signs

-Adderall is a widely prescribed medication for the treatment of ADHD and narcolepsy,1 as well as other sleep disorders.2 Adderall side effects include nausea, dry mouth, diarrhea, and even addiction to the drug.
+Adderall is a widely prescribed medication for the treatment of ADHD and narcolepsy,1 as well as other sleep disorders.2 Like most other medications, Adderall use comes with side effects.

 In this article: